slindstr/domain-finder/README.md

      - Enter the filename containing domain names to check (one per line)
      - Enter the path to save results

- The script will use whois and grep for the string "No match for" and output the data as a tab delimited file thet displays domain name, availability, and the name of the person that came up with the domain name.
+ The script will use whois and grep for the string "No match for" and output the data as a pipe delimited file thet displays domain name, availability, and the name of the person that came up with the domain name.